othyn/othyn.com/README.md

 $ yarn lint
 ```

 For detailed explanation on how things work, check out the [documentation](https://nuxtjs.org).
-Thought this scentence was best kept in!
+Thought this sentence was best kept in!

 ## Building the production app image